DevExpress-Examples/asp-net-web-forms-grid-search-in-column-chooser/Readme.md

 }
 ```

-Note, that to correctly append the input element to the column chooser window, handle the client-side `Init` and `EndCallback` events and add the input element there.
+To correctly append the input element to the column chooser window, handle the client `Init` and `EndCallback` events and add the input element there.

 Handle the `onchange` event and search for a typed value through the html table that contains field names.